“Being well dressed hasn’t much to do with having good clothes. It’s a question of good balance and good common sense.”-Oscar de la Renta.

 BELL SHAPED SKIRTS:

-These skirts are tight at the waist and flares from the waist looking like a bell.
+These skirts are tight at the waist and flare from the waist looking like a bell.

 These skirts are wrinkled all along the length.
 These are usually ankle length and can be worn as casual wear.